Icon-Newsletter-smaller

 • Using fake accountable forms

-Read more: How to Get ITR in the Philippines: Guide to Responsible Filing of Taxes for Mixed-Income Earners
+Read more: How to File ITR for Mixed-Income Earners in the Philippines

-Among the familiar examples of tax avoidance in the Philippines are the de minimis benefits that employers use to lower withholding taxes and increase the take-home pay of their employees.
+A familiar example of tax avoidance in the Philippines is the de minimis benefits employers use to lower withholding taxes and increase the take-home pay of their employees.

-In addition, under-declaring income is also another form of tax avoidance, which means the taxpayer only declares only a portion of income to avoid paying higher taxes.
+Another form of tax avoidance is under-declaring income, which means the taxpayer only declares a portion of income to avoid paying higher taxes.
 Other companies use donations as they can be claimed as deductions, especially if they’re identified as such under the National Internal Revenue Code (NIRC).

 While both tax evasion and tax avoidance lead to reduced taxes, the former can land a person in jail because of its criminal nature.